projectcalico/calico/docs/mesos/DCOS.md

 and and at least one Mesos agent (though we recommend having two or more agents).

-You can set up a cluster fairly easily by following the [DCOS Vagrant Install guide] (https://github.com/dcos/dcos-vagrant).
+You can set up a cluster fairly easily by following the [DC/OS Vagrant Install guide] (https://github.com/dcos/dcos-vagrant).
 It is important to note that if you install from this vagrant script, the Docker version on the machines will be insufficient, so you will need to upgrade to Docker 1.9 or above ***before*** launching the Calico service.

-We currently support Mesos version `v0.28.0` or later for use with DCOS.
+We currently support DC/OS `1.7` (with Mesos `0.28.1`).
 We support Centos7 and CoreOS as operating systems for use with the Unified Containerizer and Docker Containerizer.